Libya: Independent Kingdom (1951–1969)

-Republic of Libya under Gaddafi (1969–2011)
+Libya under the Gaddafi regime (1969–2011)

 On 1 September 1969, a group of rebel military officers led by Muammar Gaddafi launched a coup d'état against King Idris, which became known as the Al Fateh Revolution.
 Gaddafi was referred to as the "Brother Leader and Guide of the Revolution" in government statements and the official Libyan press.
 He began dominating history and politics of Libya for the next four decades.
 Moving to reduce Italian influence, in October 1970 all Italian-owned assets were expropriated and the 12,000-strong Italian community was expelled from Libya alongside the smaller community of Italian Libyan Jews.
 The day became a national holiday known as "Day of Revenge"; it was later renamed the "Day of Friendship" because of an improvement in Italy–Libya relations.